robdodson/spock-cli/README.md

 It's a bummer but yeah, you have to run the build during development.
 On a small project it takes about 1-2 seconds to run.
 Maybe there are clever tricks we can do like using watchify to make this less painful?

 **No sourcemaps**
 Vulcanize has [an open issue](https://github.com/Polymer/vulcanize/issues/12) to add some kind of sourcemap support.
-Our hands are tied here.
+This would be useful for debugging the built bundle at dev time and also could remove some of the hacky things we do with assetPath to figure out where our source elements are.

 **Unable to rewrite inlined scripts**
-_Working on a fix for this!_ If an element depends on an external script file, and that external script file has a `require` call in it, and you bundle it with `--inline-scripts` in Vulcanize, then Spock will attempt to rewrite the `require` path.
+_Working on a fix for this!_ If an element depends on an external script file, and that external script file has a `require` call in it, and you bundle it with `--inline-scripts` in Vulcanize, then Spock will attempt to rewrite the `require` path but it _won't_ know where the inline script came from.
+Vulcanize (by way of [hydrolysis](https://github.com/Polymer/hydrolysis)) should have access to this information but right now it's not being exposed.